Strategic Alignment is Important

 Why Strategic Alignment Matters

-Just as a car has an engine, dashboard, brakes, and wheels, an organization has various strategies, systems, processes, and people.
+Just as a car has an engine, dashboard, brakes, and wheels, an organization has various business practices, strategies, systems, processes, and people.
 When a car’s suspension is out of alignment, it results in uneven tire wear, a decrease in fuel economy, and the potential safety risk of a tire blowout.
-When an organization is misaligned, it results in decreased performance and disengagement.
+When an organization is misaligned, it results in decreased performance and employee disengagement.

 In fact, according to our organizational alignment research, the proper alignment of strategy, culture, and talent allows organizations to grow revenue 58% faster, be 72% more profitable, retain customers 2.23-to-1, and to engage employees 16.8-to-1.